OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 Use the following guidelines to create custom key combinations for your add-ins.

 - A keyboard shortcut must include at least one modifier key (Alt/Option, Ctrl/Command, Shift) and only one other key.
-These keys must be joined by a `+` character.
+These keys must be joined with a `+` character.
 - The Command modifier key is supported on the macOS platform.
 - On macOS, the Alt key is mapped to the Option key.
 On Windows, the Command key is mapped to the Ctrl key.
 - The Shift key can't be used as the only modifier key.
 It must be combined with either Alt/Option or Ctrl/Command.